chrisfranklin/dinnertime/docs/install.rst

 Customize the Project
 =====================
-You should change the UserProfile model in the Accounts application.
+Take a look at the settings file in dinnertime/settings/base.py

 Configuring a Local Environment